 Responding to customer reviews, both positive and negative, is essential for companies that want to grow their online presence.
 Building and maintaining a positive reputation is key for collecting feedback on products and services and allowing customers to have their voices heard.

 By acknowledging any criticisms or customer issues and working on solutions, businesses can further showcase their commitment to quality customer service.
-Businesses can use one-star reviews to track their success and learn how to better serve their customers.
+Businesses can use online review management to manage one-star reviews and track their success and learn how to better serve their customers.

 How to manage one-star reviews: 7 best practices